MeysamMoghaddam/ProtectedBrowserStorage/README.md

 # ProtectedBrowserStorage
 Provides services for storing data in the browser's localStorage.
 The stored data is protected using AES encryption and decryption functions.
+I'm use this in my Blazor WebAssembly project.

 # Install
 ```